MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging.md

 # Troubleshoot Active Directory Federation Services with events and logging

-Active Directory Federation Services (AD FS) provides two primary logs that you can use use to troubleshoot.
+Active Directory Federation Services (AD FS) provides two primary logs that you can use to troubleshoot.
 They are:

 - The Admin Log.
 - The Tracelog.